Tuscany with a Cat: Where to Stay, What to Know & How to Travel Smart (2026 Guide)

 1. Agriturismi

-👉 See our guide to cat-friendly agriturismo in Italy.
+👉 See our guide to finding a cat-friendly agriturismo in Italy for booking strategies and safety checks.

 2. Boutique Hotels (City Use Only)